ryanburr/building-emails-with-react/README.md

 MJML allows you to write high-level code with reusability and extensibility in mind.

-The MJML engine was actually built in React for its high composability.
+The MJML engine is actually built in React for its high composability.

 ### Custom MJML Components